 Hydraulic fracturing, as an oilfield service category, has been a major contributor to the unconventional natural gas and oil revolution – and has grown along with it.
-Horizontal wells as a percentage of total wells completed in North America have been rising steadily and, in the United States, rigs drilling horizontal wells have recently outnumbered rigs drilling vertically.
+Horizontal wells as a percentage of total wells completed in North America have been rising steadily and, in the United States, rigs drilling horizontal wells far outnumber rigs drilling vertically.
 Nearly all horizontal wells and most unconventional vertical wells require fracturing.

 Similarly, the industry’s capital spending on well completions as a percentage of total spending on new oil and natural gas well drilling and development has increased.
 While these unconventional wells typically cost more to drill and complete, their productivity is also correspondingly higher.
 Horizontal drilling increases the proportion of wellbore that lies within the targeted reservoir or pay zone.
 Multi-stage fractures enable these wells to be highly productive.
 As a result, the overall economics of unconventional natural gas and oil plays are proving to be strong at current commodity prices.
 Calfrac is a proud contributor to the exploration and production sector’s success.